 I have heard from several EndoSisters that they suffer from leg pain; whether it be their hips, upper thighs, or radiating pain down their leg(s).
 Today we delve a bit deeper into leg pain complaints and Endo.
 Have upper leg pain?
 Lower back pain?
 Tailbone pain?
 So do a lot of people…but so do a LOT of women with Endometriosis.
 A 2011 study surveyed 94 women with Endometriosis.
 Of them, 51% complained of leg pain.
 Cysts may also be contributing to leg and lower back pain.
+And although you may have some of these symptoms and think you have sciatic Endometriosis…please be aware that it is considered incredibly rare.
+And it may just be that your symptoms are a result of pelvic floor muscles being too tight (pelvic floor therapy may help) OR that adhesions and/or Endometriosis has pulled your anatomy out of whack.
+But, please, do read on:

 Back in 1966, a study was published of two women who complained of leg pain and partial paralysis: